Surge of early voting in Va.’s largest county means a long wait for some voters

 Sean Perryman, the head of the NAACP chapter in Fairfax, said the long waits stand to affect predominantly Black and Latino working-class voters the most.

-Perryman, a Democratic candidate for lieutenant governor, noted that a 2014 presidential commission on election administration recommended that steps toward greater efficiency should be taken if the wait to vote is longer than 30 minutes.
+Perryman, a Democratic candidate for lieutenant governor in next year’s race, noted that a 2014 presidential commission on election administration recommended that steps toward greater efficiency should be taken if the wait to vote is longer than 30 minutes.

-His NAACP chapter has been particularly critical of the Fairfax elections office, with one of its officers calling the county’s approach to early voting “antiquated” in a series of tweets.
+His NAACP chapter has been particularly critical of the Fairfax elections office, with one of its officers calling the county’s approach to early voting “antiquated” in a string of tweets.

-Among other things, the organization called on the county to hire more election workers, find more space and make it easier for voters with absentee ballots to find the secured drop boxes set up at those sites that allow them to avoid the lines altogether.
+Among other things, the organization called on the county to hire more election workers, find more space and make it easier for voters with absentee ballots to find the secure drop boxes set up at those sites that allow them to avoid the lines altogether.

 “We’re not accusing anyone of intentionally trying to suppress the vote,” Perryman said.
 “What we’re saying is the longer wait times have gone on for a few weeks now and more needs to be done to alleviate that.”

-Jeffrey C. McKay, the chair of the county’s Board of Supervisors, said he has been working with the county’s electoral board to find ways to improve the process.
+Jeff C. McKay, chairman of the county’s Board of Supervisors, said he has been working with the county’s electoral board to find ways to improve the process.

-“I understand that it’s not only frustrating to stand in line, but there are many who simply don’t have the ability to wait so long,” McKay said in a statement, noting that the county increased its number of early voting sites from six in 2016 to the current 15.
-Those sites also each have ballot drop boxes, officials said.
+“I understand that it’s not only frustrating to stand in line, but there are many who simply don’t have the ability to wait so long,” McKay said in a statement, noting that the county increased its number of early-voting sites from six in 2016 to the current 15.
+Those sites also all have ballot drop boxes, officials said.

-Election officials say they’ve planned around the assumption that 150,000 voters will vote in person before November 3 and are on pace to meet that number, with 87,990 in-person votes cast as of Thursday.
-Another 144,375 absentee ballots had turned in as of Thursday.
+Election officials say they’ve planned around the assumption that 150,000 voters will vote in person before Nov.
+3 and are on pace to meet that number, with 87,990 in-person votes cast as of Thursday.
+Another 144,375 absentee ballots had been turned in as of Thursday.

 Scott said his department has been trying to speed up the process by getting voters to fill out preliminary forms while still in line and by making sure the drop boxes are easy to spot.